SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 | Divide     | ``{{ divide 10 3 '' }}``        |  3.333333     |
 +------------+---------------------------------+---------------+

-A math functions for summing an array of numbers is also supported, but it's usually used in conjunction with the ``#each`` block helper.
+A math functions for summing an array of numbers is also supported; it's usually used in conjunction with the ``#each`` block helper.
 For example:

 With the request payload of